cheeseeu/Text-to-Speech-Python/README.md

 ## Config:

-You can change the speaking rate and the volume in the text-to-speech.py file in the config section!
+You can change the speaking rate and the volume in the text-to-speech.py file (below the import, you will see 2 lines of code underneath the config comment)

+:)